Configure a Fake Camera

 You can optionally specify a height and width.

-Navigate to the Config tab of your robot’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the camera type, then select the fake model.
-Enter a name for your camera and click Create.
+Enter a name or use the suggested name for your camera and click Create.

 Configuration of a fake camera in the Viam app config builder.